PatilDurga/Kubernetes/MYSQL database/README.md

 Before going deep dive into deployment architecture let's first understand this concepts.

     Deployment :-
       Deployments represent a set of multiple, identical Pods with no unique identities.
-Learn more [here](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

     Service :-
       Services are use to group pods together using labels & selectors.
-Learn more here

     Secret :-
-      Secrets are used to store confidential attributes such as password, API key etc. Learn more here
+      Secrets are used to store confidential attributes such as password, API key etc.

     ConfigMap :-
-      ConfigMaps are used to store configuration parameters such hostname, port etc. Learn more here
+      ConfigMaps are used to store configuration parameters such hostname, port etc.